uncbiag/InverseConsistency/docs/source/medical_training.rst

 Chosing and Downloading a dataset
 =================================

-For this tutorial we will use the OASIS dataset and evaluation provided by Learn2Reg 2021.
-Information on the OASIS task is hosted on `https://learn2reg.grand-challenge.org/Learn2Reg2021/`_.
-To begin, download and unzip the OASIS data from `the OASIS website https://www.oasis-brains.org/#data`_
+For this tutorial we will use the `OASIS dataset <https://sites.wustl.edu/oasisbrains/#data>`_ and evaluation provided by Learn2Reg 2021.
+Information on the OASIS task, and the data download, are hosted on https://learn2reg.grand-challenge.org/Learn2Reg2021/.
+To begin, download and unzip the OASIS data.

 .. code-block:: bash